Wellbeing and Photography

 Improving our intellectual wellness is as important as our efforts to improve the other four components that together form our overall wellbeing.
 How you do that is down to what your interests are, the hobbies you might have had or want to explore, and the level you feel able to work at.
 Positive intellectual wellbeing brings about a greater understanding of who we are, the world we live in and how we can once again lead interesting, stimulated lives that contribute to reclaiming a sense of hope that our futures can be better than our present circumstances.

-I've spoken about the five components that go to form wellbeing, and I've touched on some examples of how to improve our wellbeing.
-For me personally it was (and still is) photography and nature, and I credit both with helping save my life.
+I've spoken about the five components that go to form wellbeing, and I've touched on some examples of how to improve it.
+For me personally it was (and still is) hard physical exercise, photography and nature, and I credit all three with helping save my life.
 I'm totally convinced the way forward for people experiencing poor mental and physical health is this journey of wellbeing and incorporating many of the ideas I've explored on this page.
 That's not to say you need to become a photographer to achieve positive wellbeing, far from it, but without doubt reconnecting to the outdoors brings many benefits; improved mobility, our minds stimulated, reduced social isolation, more exercise and a greater sense of our spiritual interconnections to the world around us.
 The research, for once, is unequivocal, we need to be out and about more than we currently are for all the reasons I've outlined above so give it a go - but maybe take a camera or your phone with you as you never know what you might see or want to record.

 Enjoy yourself.
 Have hope, it's still a beautiful world out there.